johndpope/CryptoCurrencyTrader/README.md

 A machine learning program in python to generate cryptocurrency trading strategies using machine learning.
 The script is inspired by both the pytrader project https://github.com/owocki/pytrader, and the auto-sklearn project https://automl.github.io/auto-sklearn/stable/.

+# Disclaimer
+The information in this repository is provided for information purposes only.
+The Information is not intended to be and does not constitute financial advice or any other advice, is general in nature and not specific to you.

 ## Input Data
 Minor changes were made to the Poloniex API python wrapper which is inluded in the repository https://github.com/s4w3d0ff/python-poloniex.
 Data is retrieved via the Poloniex API in OHLC (open, high, low, close) candlestick format.